lukasz-migas/ORIGAMI/ORIGAMI_ANALYSE/update_info.md

 <p><strong>Mailing list</strong></p>
 <p>If you would like to be added to a ORIGAMI mailing list where you will be notified of new releases, please contact <a href="mailto:lukasz.migas@manchester.ac.uk">lukasz.migas@manchester.ac.uk</a>.&nbsp;</p>
 <p><strong>How to update</strong></p>
-<p>Since the whole package was revamped, the only way to update ORIGAMI is to download the ORIGAMI_ANALYSE_v1.1.1.zip file, unpack it somewhere on your PC and it should work out of the box. :)</p>
+<p>Since the whole package was revamped, the only way to update ORIGAMI is to download the ORIGAMI_ANALYSE_v1.1.2.zip file, unpack it somewhere on your PC and it should work out of the box. :)</p>
-<p>As you might notice, the size of the directory increased quite a bit, it is about 500 Mb when unpacked.</p>
+<p>As you might notice, the size of the directory increased quite a bit, it is about 1 Gb when unpacked.</p>
-<p>&nbsp;</p>
 <p>Many thanks,</p>
 <p>Lukasz</p>